Free Initial Assessment

 Trusts

-Placing some of your assets in trust is another way to cut inheritance tax.
-This is an area requiring expert legal advice.
+Placing some of your assets in trust is a way to cut inheritance tax.
+This is an area requiring expert legal advice from experienced wills and probate solicitors to ensure that assets are divided accurately.

 2